-14.11 Vehicle Safety in Schools
+15.11 Vehicle Safety in Schools (Delete if not appropriate)

 Vehicles at work are a major cause of fatal and major injuries nationally every year.
 All schools have deliveries and waste collections on their sites and some also have provision of parking.
 All vehicle movements must be considered in relation to how traffic is managed.
 A risk assessment has been undertaken and it is essential that staff follow these procedures.